open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

-# OpenTelemetry Semantic Convention Multi-Registry - Proposal
+# OpenTelemetry Semantic Convention - Multi-Registry Proposal

 Status: Work in Progress

 ## Introduction

 This document outlines the proposal to support multiple semantic convention registries in OpenTelemetry.
-The goal is to enable the community to define and publish their own semantic conventions, which can be used independently of the core OpenTelemetry Semantic Conventions.
+The goal is to enable the community to define and publish their own semantic conventions, which can be operated independently of the core OpenTelemetry Semantic Conventions.
 This approach allows the community to define custom signals and attributes specific to their domains or use cases while still leveraging the core signals and attributes defined by OpenTelemetry.